hellory4n/libtrippin/engineerbuild/README.md

 -- Initializes engineer™
 function eng.init()

+-- Sets additional information to be displayed in the help recipe function eng.workstation(name: string, author: string, description: string)

 -- Makes a recipe.
 The callback will be called when the recipe is used.
 The description will -- be used for the default help recipe.